Skip to content

 Finally, all yeast *can* be grown on gluten containing starters/media.
 It’s important to know where your yeast is coming from, if you can tolerate it at all.

-When baking, we stick to the brand Red Star Yeast, as it’s a gluten free product, made in a dedicated facility free from major allergens.
-If you’re struggling in the gluten free bread department, check out our Amazing Gluten Free Bread Roll Recipe (GF, Top 9 Free, Corn Free, Seed Free).
+When baking, I stick to the brand Red Star Yeast (specifically their gluten free three packet product), as it’s a gluten free product, made in a dedicated facility free from major allergens.
+If you’re struggling to make bread at home, I’ve got great recipes you can follow.

 • Foods Labeled Gluten Free (If it’s made on shared equipment or in a shared facility, it may not be truly gluten free.
 The sourcing of raw materials is also very important.)